roberflo/BikePlanet/README.md

 #  Trello Dashboard
 https://trello.com/b/OMwJTxyU/store-api-challenge

-#  Happy to seed your improvements
+#  Happy to see your improvements

   HAPPY CODING!